pineapplemachine/mach.d/mach/math/readme.md

 The `fsum` (or `shewsum`) function can additionally be used to sum floats using [https://people.eecs.berkeley.edu/~jrs/papers/robustr.pdf](Shewchuck's algorithm).
-It is less efficient than the Kahan summation algorith, but its output is more correct.
+It is less efficient than the Kahan summation algorithm, but its output is more correct.

 ``` D